Eyesore123/Best-recipe-app-JS-only/README.md

 NOTE!
-I am currently restructing the files in order to get rid of the error messages so the app might not work correctly at all times.
+I am currently restructuring the files in order to get rid of the error messages so the app might not work correctly at all times.
 Thank you for your patience!

 ## Features